 Sri Lanka shows strong commitment in tackling challenges related to corruption and introduced an Anti-corruption Strategy for the period 2019-2023, which inter alia includes an asset declaration system and the appointment of integrity officers.
 Likewise, Sri Lanka remains committed to the principles covered by the conventions on drug use and trafficking and was able to confiscate substantial amounts of illegal drugs which mainly originated from India and Pakistan.
 In addition, the government has put in place prevention and rehabilitation programmes to prevent abuse and provide treatment.
 This is of particular importance given Sri Lanka's increasing drug problem.
 In the public debate there are repeated calls for an implementation of the death penalty for drug trafficking which are strongly condemned by the UN Office on Drugs and Crime and the EU.

-The bilateral development cooperation with Sri Lanka amounts to €210 million for the period 2014-2020.
-The engagement particularly focusses on integrated rural development, democratic governance, and reconciliation.
-Furthermore, the bilateral development cooperation includes programmes for internally displaced persons, housing constructions, sustainable production, and consumption as well as investments in water and sanitation.
-In addition, the EU supports good governance initiatives and fundamental rights.
+The bilateral development cooperation with Sri Lanka amounted to €210 million for the period 2014-2020.
+The engagement particularly focussed on integrated rural development, democratic governance, and reconciliation.
+Furthermore, the bilateral development cooperation included programmes for internally displaced persons, housing constructions, sustainable production, and consumption as well as investments in water and sanitation.
+In addition, the EU supported good governance initiatives and fundamental rights.